-In this guide, we will try to explain the definition as well as the requirements of keeping a Register of Registrable Controllers in a simple, and easy to understand guide.
+In this guide, we will explain the definition as well as the requirements of keeping a Register of Registrable Controllers in a simple, and easy to understand guide.

 In order to make this guide easy to understand for the layman; we had to make certain assumptions.
 This guide should educate most small business owners on their basic requirement.